PeteLowth/curriculum-vitae/index.md

 - De facto Analytics and Business Intelligence lead
 - Selected and implemented Looker as our BI platform, enabling widespread self-serve analytics
 - Worked with senior stakeholders across the business (pricing, marketing, customer service, finance, product leads, tech) to define, monitor and forecast meaningful KPIs
-- Developed ETLs with Data Engineers to ingest multiple internal and external data sources into the data warehouse
+- Developed ETLs with data engineers to ingest internal and external data sources
-- Worked with Engineers to scope and implement platform changes to record user behaviour for analytics
+- Worked with engineers to scope and implement platform changes to improve data collection
 - Developed user segmentations based on demographic data and observed working patterns
 - Built machine learning models to predict various user behaviours, including conversions from marketing leads, cancellations, failed top-ups, shift volumes
 - Managed one data analyst